\(\renewcommand\AA{\text{Å}}\)

 line (str) – the text to be written.

-Code to export coordinates in the SHELX .ins format (as best as I can makes sense of it).
+Code to export coordinates in the SHELX .ins format (as best as we can make sense of it).

 Classes in G2export_shelx follow: